JennWan/ExpenseManager/README.md

   options to save, load, and exit.
 The user may select load to reload the state of my application.

 # Phase 4: Task 2
-- Note to marker:
+*Note to marker:*
-- Action 1 related to the Xs and Y: Track amount towards an expense
+- Action 1 related to the Xs and Y: Track amount towards an expense.
-- Action 2 related to the Xs and Y: Set DueDate for an expense
+- Action 2 related to the Xs and Y: Set DueDate for an expense.

-### Representative sample of events:
+*Representative sample of events:*
 - Mon Apr 08 01:43:44 PDT 2024 2000.0 has been set for available income to allocate!
 - Mon Apr 08 01:44:08 PDT 2024 300.0 is allocated towards: Rent!
-- Mon Apr 08 01:44:17 PDT 2024 150.0 added to Rent
+- Mon Apr 08 01:44:17 PDT 2024 150.0 added to Rent!
-- Mon Apr 08 01:44:24 PDT 2024 Due date of 240410 set for Rent
+- Mon Apr 08 01:44:24 PDT 2024 Due date of 240410 set for Rent!

 # Phase 4: Task 3
+*If you had more time to work on the project, what refactoring might you use to improve your design?*

+If I had more time to work on the project, I would refactor an aspect of my GUI.
+One of the refactoring I would do will consist of creating an abstract class to refactor out the functionalities in my “GUI setter class” such as SetDate, SetEarning and AskUpdateDate, that centers around the ExpenseManager class because the constructor consists of many duplicates in code.
+Within this abstract class, there would be a method somewhat similar to setInformation(ExpenseManagerUI ui) for the constructor.
+In addition to the constructor, an abstract method for actionPerformed(ActionEvent e) sets the information given by the user to ExpenseManager.
+Currently, SetEarning has an association with ExpenseManagerUI to access ExpenseManager to serve the purpose of setting the incomeToUse field.
+Having SetEarning refactored to take in a parameter of ExpenseManager would assist the process of setting incomeToUse.
+Lastly, for its functionality of updating the value displayed on the GUI, I would use getExpenseManagerUI() from the ExpenseManager class and getIncomeToUse from the ExpenseManagerUI class nextly use setText() with the user input to update the JTextField on the GUI desktop.
+I would also do a similar refactoring for AskUpdateDate.
+Doing the above refactoring mentioned would remove associations and simplify the UML diagram alongside with reducing the amount of duplication within the project.